MirandaUbong/Data-Cleaning/README.md

 # Data-Cleaning
-Data Cleaning of 54,042 Records using SQL
+Data Cleaning of 54,042 Housing Records using SQL